upengareri/devops/kodekloud/terraform_basics/terraform_notes.md

 - Any changes made to terraform outside it's control for e.g manual update, terraform refresh command will pick it up and update the state file
 - This reconciliation will determine what action to take on the next `terraform plan/apply` command
-- This command will not modily any infra resource but only the state file
+- This command won't modify any infra resource but only the state file
 - By default terraform performs refresh operation on every call to `terraform plan` and `terraform apply`.
 But we can explicity call `terraform refresh` to refresh the state as well which to be honest is really needed
 - We can bypass refresh on plan/apply by using flag `-refresh=false`
 -----